C. First-Time, First-year (Freshman) Admission

 Early Decision and Early Action Plans

 C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes No

 If "Yes", please complete the following: